tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    will be displayed.
    Otherwise, this indicates that ReplayGain application has begun.

-.. method:: ReplayGainProgressDisplay.update(current, total)
+.. method:: ReplayGainProgressDisplay.update(progress)

-   Updates the status of ReplayGain application.
+   Updates the status of ReplayGain application with the current progress which is a :class:`Fraction` between 0 and 1, inclusive.

 .. method:: ReplayGainProgressDisplay.final_message()